kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 Next, we'll use the Schema to generate a new Model, and export that Model out of the module.

 Finally,  we'll need to `require` this Model from `app-people.js` if we want to be able to use it there.

-And then we can run `node bin/loadPeople.js` to load people into our mongoose-crud people collection in the correct format of our mongoose schema.
+Once all of the above steps are complete, we can run `node bin/loadPeople.js` to load people into our mongoose-crud people collection in the correct format of our mongoose schema.

 Now let's actually get into writing the CRUD actions.